ivywireline/ext2-fs/README.md

 to restore previously had other hardlinks (and hence its inode never really got invalidated), _or_ its inode has been re-allocated to a completely new file.
 Since there is no way to tell between these 2 possibilities, recovery in this case should not be attempted.
-BONUS: Implement an additional "-r" flag (after the disk image argument), which allows restoring directories as well.
-In this case, you will have to recursively restore all the contents of the directory specified in the last argument.
-If "-r" is used with a regular file or link, then it should be ignored (the restore operation should be carried out as if the flag had not been entered).
-If you decide to do the bonus, make sure first that your ext2_restore works, then create a new copy of it and rename it to ext2_restore_bonus.c, and implement the additional functionality in this separate source file.

 - ext2_checker: This program takes only one command line argument: the name of an ext2 formatted virtual disk.
 The program should implement a lightweight file system checker, which